JuanPabloDiaz/platzi/2022/portfolio/readme.md

 ## Content 🚦

 This course is part of a [Platzi Challenge](https://platzi.com/blog/portafolio-web-2022/) I participated on.
 In which for two months, I got the oportunity to join 24 live meeting and multiple classes with the only purpose of creating a Web Portaflio.

-Here are some of the projects that have been developed in 2022.

 <!-- PROJECTS -->